Yrahcaz7/The-Septenary-Forest/documentation/trees-and-tree-customization.md

 - `position`: **optional**, Determines the horizontal position of the layer in its row in a default tree.
 By default, it uses the id, and layers/nodes are sorted in alphabetical order.

+## Overriding functions (additional)

+- `overrideTooltip(layer)`: **OVERRIDE**.
+What this function returns overrides all tree node tooltips.
+You can use the layer parameter to make it only apply to certain layers.
+If it returns a [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) value, however, it will use the default.

+- `overrideTreeNodeClick(layer)`: **OVERRIDE**.
+This function should return another function, which overrides what happens when you click on a tree node.
+If it does not return a function, it will use the default (which, if it is a layer, is going to that layer's tab).

+- `overridePointDisplay()`: **OVERRIDE**.
+What this function returns overrides the point display at the top of the page.
+Any extra display things will still be displayed; this just replaces the point and point per second display.
+If it returns a [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) value, however, it will use the default.